CVE-2001-1209

 01 // Technical Summary

-Remote attackers can exploit a directory traversal vulnerability in zml.cgi to read arbitrary files on a vulnerable server.
-This allows attackers to potentially access sensitive information, including configuration files, user credentials, and system data, leading to a significant security breach.
+Remote attackers can exploit a directory traversal vulnerability in zml.cgi to read arbitrary files on the server.
+This vulnerability allows attackers to bypass security restrictions and potentially gain access to sensitive information, leading to data breaches and system compromise.

 02 // Vulnerability Mechanism